FrameEngine/FrameEngine/README.md

 - A **C++17** compiler
 - **CMake** >= 3.10
 - **Make** (or Ninja, etc., whichever you prefer)
-- **X11** development libraries (if you want to run the X11 example, in the future will switch to OpenGL)
+- **X11** development libraries (required for running the X11 example; future versions may use OpenGL)
-- **Catch2** test library (for running unit tests)
+- **Catch2** test library (for running tests)

-On many Linux distributions, you can install these with package managers (e.g., `sudo apt-get install libx11-dev cmake build-essential`).
+On many Linux distributions, you can install these with package managers `sudo apt-get install libx11-dev cmake build-essential`

 ### How to install?